 B. In an emergency, such as a federally or state-declared disaster or other emergency identified by the Department of Education, Trident University may accept short-term assistance in providing financial aid related functions from a lender.

-D. TUI University may accept educational counseling materials, financial literacy materials, or debt management materials from a lender so long as those materials disclose the identification of any lender that assisted in preparing or providing those materials.
+D. Trident University may accept educational counseling materials, financial literacy materials, or debt management materials from a lender so long as those materials disclose the identification of any lender that assisted in preparing or providing those materials.